SebastianDrynda/CarND-Unscented-Kalman-Filter-Project-P7/README.md

   * Mac: same deal as make - [install Xcode command line tools](https://developer.apple.com/xcode/features/)
   * Windows: recommend using [MinGW](http://www.mingw.org/)

-## Basic Build Instructions

-1. Clone this repo.
-2. Make a build directory: `mkdir build && cd build`
-3. Compile: `cmake .. && make`
-4. Run it: `./UnscentedKF` Previous versions use i/o from text files.
-The current state uses i/o from the simulator.

-## Editor Settings

-We've purposefully kept editor configuration files out of this repo in order to keep it as simple and environment agnostic as possible.
-However, we recommend using the following settings:

-* indent using spaces
-* set tab width to 2 spaces (keeps the matrices in source code aligned)

-## Code Style

-Please stick to [Google's C++ style guide](https://google.github.io/styleguide/cppguide.html) as much as possible.

 ## Generating Additional Data

-This is optional!

 If you'd like to generate your own radar and lidar data, see the [utilities repo](https://github.com/udacity/CarND-Mercedes-SF-Utilities) for